JeCheeseSmith/Clash-of-ppdb-s/documentation/Technical Report.md

 #### Friends

+##### Sending friend requests

-When sending a friend request on the frontend, a POST request is send to '/sendfriendrequest' on which an API function in app.py: `def sendfriendrequest()`
+When sending a friend request on the frontend, a POST request is send to '/sendfriendrequest' on which an API function in app.py: `def sendfriendrequest()` is called

 This function extracts the data from the provided JSON into a message object.
 Using the friend_data_access, a backend function `Friendrequest(self, request, sname)` is called using this message object and sname from the JSON file.